nyu-pl-fa22/class04/README.md

 1. it knows all the registers whose values the execution of `f` may modify

-2. at each point where another function is called in `f`, it knows which values that are stored in registers before the call will still be needed by `f` after the call
+2. at each point where another function `g` is called in `f`, it knows which values that are stored in registers before the call to `g` will still be needed by `f` after the call returns.

-Thus, suppose we consider a scenario where the calling sequence leaves all the work of saving registers to the callees.
+Consider a scenario where function `f` is called by another function `h` and suppose the calling sequence leaves all the work of saving registers to the callees.
 In this case, the callee portion of the calling sequence code in `f` would be responsible for saving and restoring all registers that are modified by the execution of `f`.
-This is because if we look at `f` in isolation, we don't know which of the original values stored in the registers modified by `f`, the caller of `f` will still need after `f` returns.
-In the worst case, it will need all of them.
+This is because if we look at `f` in isolation, we don't know which of the original values stored in the registers modified by `f`, will still be needed by `h` after the call to `f` returns.
+In the worst case, `h` will need all of them.
 So `f` would have to save and restore them all.
-If the caller only needs a subset of the modified registers, `f` would potentially be doing a lot of unnecessary work (involving RAM accesses which are expensive)
+If `h` only needs a subset of the modified registers, `f` would potentially be doing a lot of unnecessary work (involving RAM accesses which are expensive).

 The other extreme scenario is to leave all the work of saving the registers to the callers.
-In this case, for every call to another function that `f` makes, the caller portion of the calling sequence for that call would be responsible for saving and restoring all the registers whose values `f` still needs after the call.
-Again, this is because if we look at `f` in isolation, we don't know which of those registers will be modified by the callee.
+In this case, for every call to another function `g` in `f`, the caller portion of the calling sequence for that call would be responsible for saving and restoring all the registers whose values `f` still needs after the call.
+Again, this is because if we look at `f` in isolation, we don't know which of those registers will be modified by `g`.
 In the worst case, all of them will be modified.
 So `f` would have to save and restore them all.
-If the callee only modifies a subset of the registers that `f` still needs after the call, `f` would again be doing a lot of unnecessary work.
+If `g` only modifies a subset of the registers that `f` still needs after the call, `f` would again be doing a lot of unnecessary work.